Top-gg-Community/rust-sdk/README.md

     Some(vote) => {
       println!("{:?}", vote);

-      // 200 and 401 will always be a valid status code
+      // 200 and 401 will always be a valid status code,
       // therefore we can safely unwrap_unchecked these. unsafe { Status::from_code(200).unwrap_unchecked() }
     }